ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).
 Once the user has resolved all the errors in the first item, display the next set.
 This should continue until all the errors are resolved.

-This set-up ensures that users can still identify their errors if an item is added or removed.
+This ensures that users can still identify their errors if an item is added or removed.

 <table class="govuk-table">
   <thead class="govuk-table__head">